oneapi-src/oneDAL/docs/source/onedal/algorithms/statistics/basic-statistics.rst

 Distributed mode
 ----------------

-The algorithm supports distributed execution in SMPD mode (only on GPU).
+The algorithm supports distributed execution in SPMD mode (only on GPU).